Landscape and Geology

 Traditionally, outside of the woodland, the valley floor was used for pasture as the clay was generally too impervious for cultivation.
 Although much reduced, a strip of grassland still follows the valley bottom, whilst the extended arable fields such as Old Ley, and Boat Fields, were known for their difficulty of cultivation.

-Although now housing, “Sand-pit Field” to the north-east of the lake was an area where the loam soil was thin or non-existent and sand and fine gravel exposed.
+Although housing since the 1980s, “Sand-pit Field” to the north-east of the main lake in the was an area where the loam soil was thin or non-existent and sand and fine gravel exposed.
 This was utilised for various purposes when it was part of Myland Farm, with a pit excavated, now long filled in.

 So, as regards the deposits of river and glacial borne sands and gravels, the geology within the Country Park footprint is relatively varied.
 And looking to man’s partnership with High Woods, it is the climate, the shape of the landscape and the nature of the soils upon it that have governed his utilisation of the land and created the environment we see today.